garrandall/popular-music-data/tracks/pop-that-booty-marques-houston-jermaine--jd--dupri.md

 yeah,come on
 One more time
 JD, MH
 So So Def is in the building
 MH and Pied Pied Pied Pi Piper
 MH and Pied Pied Pied Pi Piper
 We get the girls so so hyper
 We make 'em say dad a dad a da

 Pulled up to the party
 In a black Lexus jeep (yeah)
-Hop up out the whip I'm feelin' freaky (ohh)
+Hop up out the whip I'm feelin' freaky (oh)
 All the ladies comes surrounding me
 Cause I'm so important like the H.N.I.C.
 This one girl she making my body feen